An Introduction To Raspberry Pi Models, Cases & Projects You Can Build

 Raspberry Pi 2 B

-The first major upgrade to the model B line, the Raspberry Pi 2 is still a capable device, despite now being the “older model.”
+Now considered the “older model,” the Raspberry Pi 2 B is still a capable device.
 It lacks built-in wireless networking, which some might consider a security feature.
 This version introduced a standard, rectangular mounting hole pattern for easier case design and packs a quad-core processor for extra number crunching.
-Although it has since been superseded by the 3, you may find one on sale in a random corner of the internet, and it is still worth the buy.
+Although superseded by the Pi 3 model, it’s still possible to find one on sale in a random corner of the internet, and it is still worth the buy.

 Raspberry Pi A & A+